systemd/systemd/docs/DISCOVERABLE_PARTITIONS.md

 A *container* *manager* should automatically discover and mount the root, `/usr/`, `/home/`, `/srv/`, `/var/`, `/var/tmp/` partitions inside a container disk image.
-It may choose to mount any discovered ESP and/or XBOOOTLDR partition to `/efi/` or `/boot/`.
+It may choose to mount any discovered ESP and/or XBOOTLDR partition to `/efi/` or `/boot/`.
 It should ignore any swap should they be included in a container disk image.